 Teresa Toriseva, a prominent medical device attorney in West Virginia, believes that patients should be informed both medically and legally.
 “While patients with IVC filters implanted need advice from their doctors, they should also be aware of complications and risks associated with these devices and should consult with an attorney for an evaluation of their legal rights,” she said.

 In 1979, only 2,000 of the filters were implanted, but by 2012, the FDA predicts that about 259,000 will be surgically implanted.
-The FDA warned that IVC filters are for short-term use in patients at risk for pulmonary embolism and implanting doctors are to retrieve the devices once the patient’s risk subsides.
+The FDA warned that IVC filters are for short-term use in patients at risk for pulmonary embolism, and implanting doctors are to retrieve the devices once the patient’s risk subsides.
 The agency is concerned that doctors are not retrieving IVC filters intended for short-term placement, exposing patients to further health risks caused by fractured devices.
 The cardiac device industry confirmed a positive and rapid growth prospect, as reported in the Global Inferior Vena Cava (IVC) Filters – Market Growth Analysis, 2009-2015.
-Global IVC filter market forecasts an estimated reach at $0.55 million by 2015, with the North American segment accounting for nearly 40% of the globalvalue.
+Global IVC filter market forecasts an estimated reach at $0.55 million by 2015, with the North American segment accounting for nearly 40% of the global value.
 Retrievable IVC filter devices indicate a close to 60% growth by 2015.

-According to the FDA’s report, since 2005 the agency had received 921 adverse event reports involving IVC filters; 328 involved device migration, 146 involved detachments of device components and embolizations, 70 involved perforation of the IVC, and 56 involved filter breaking.
+According to the FDA’s report, since 2005 the agency had received 921 adverse event reports involving IVC filters; 328 involved device migration, 146 involved detachments of device components and embolizations, 70 associated perforations of the IVC, and 56 involved filter breaking.
 According to the Interventional Radiology Clinic of Washington University, an IVC implant device carries a risk of damage to blood vessels, bruising, bleeding at the puncture site, filter lodging, injury of a nearby organ, and detachment, which could cause injury to the heart or lungs and even death.
-The FDA said it had not issued a safety warning until Dr. William Nicholson’s research brought to light serious health issues with IVC filters, despite receiving an alarming number of adverse event reports.
+The FDA said it had not issued a safety warning until Dr. William Nicholson’s research brought to light serious health problems with IVC filters, despite receiving an alarming number of adverse event reports.

 The majority of adverse event reports received by the FDA involved retrievable IVC filters that were not removed by implanting physicians and clinicians.
 The agency warns that attending physicians, including interventional radiologists, interventional cardiologists, bariatric surgeons, primary care physicians, vascular surgeons and emergency physicians should follow up with IVC filter recipients as part of providing ongoing care and should refer patients for device removal if the clinical risk of pulmonary embolism has subsided.